Busayoilesanmi/-Apex-Online-Sales-Performance-Analysis/README.md

 ### Data Splitting
 Separating dependent and independent variables for focused analysis.

-#### VMSales Revenue as Dependent Variable:
+#### Sales Revenue as Dependent Variable:

-o	Analyzed using trend analysis and correlation tests.
+Analyzed using trend analysis and correlation tests.

-•	Independent Variables:
+#### Independent Variables:
-o	Regions, product categories, and payment method, were analyzed for impact on revenue trends.
+Regions, product categories, and payment method, were analyzed for impact on revenue trends.